zenOSmosis/chromium-parser-api-server/README.md

 #### Launching Development API Server

-This will mount the host's source code into the container's /app directory, give you root privilges to the container, and open a bash prompt at /app.
+This will mount the host's source code into the container's /app directory, give you root privileges to the container, and open a bash prompt at /app.

 API in this example utilizes port 8080 on the host.